push-protocol/push-website/blog/2023-12-14-push-roadmap-recap-2023/index.md

 <ABlock href="/blog/a-technical-deep-dive-5-simple-steps-to-get-started-with-push-nft-chat/" title="Article about Push NFT Chat">Technical deepdive on how to get started with Push NFT Chat</ABlock>

-### Push Nodes Alpha
-Push has been relentlessly working over the past 2 years on making Push Protocol completely decentralized and permissionless.
-We view decentralization in two parts -
-- Content can't be changed by anyone (Immutable)
-- Content can't be censored by anyone (Censorship resistant)

-Push has from day 1 been immutable, but we have been working on making it censorship resistant as well.
-Happy to share that the alpha version is almost ready to be shared with the community!
-We will be sharing more details during our upcoming community call.

 ### Push Delivery Nodes
 Push released delivery nodes, enabling crypto wallets to run and listen to communications (encrypted) coming from Push Network for wallet addresses.